Whoaa512/starred/README.md

 ## C

+- [justjake/quickjs-emscripten](https://github.com/justjake/quickjs-emscripten) - Javascript/Typescript bindings for QuickJS, a modern Javascript interpreter written in C by Fabrice Bellard.
+- [Luos-io/luos_engine](https://github.com/Luos-io/luos_engine) - Luos engine is an open source and real-time orchestrator for distributed architectures, to easily design, test and deploy edge and embedded applications.
 - [apache/age](https://github.com/apache/age) - Graph database optimized for fast analysis and real-time data processing.
 It is provided as an extension to PostgreSQL.
 - [madler/pigz](https://github.com/madler/pigz) - A parallel implementation of gzip for modern multi-processor, multi-core machines.
 - [libsql/libsql](https://github.com/libsql/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.